 Have a Pumpkin Carving Party

 We love to get together with family and friends and have a pumpkin carving day.
 It involves making pumpkin soup (the kids can now cook this) and pumpkin risotto.
 We have also made some yummy pumpkin spice cake (like a carrot cake but simply substitute the grated carrots with grated pumpkins).

 In our digital world right now, you can also do this by zoom, is that we can now “see” friends who are currently overseas and who we would have loved to do this with again this year.

 BOO Your Neighbours

 Princess Pinky Girl explains all about this lovely Community Tradition of boo-ing your neighbours.
 It is a super sweet way to share the candy around and have fun with your neighbours.
 You can either do it as a complete surprise, or organise it amongst a group of parents (don’t let the kids know, that you know… so there is still an element of surprise)… or organise it like a secret santa.
 I love this idea!
 Lots of boo your neighbours ideas and details at Princess Pinky Girl.
 Hop over now and read more!
 Our Mini Bat Pinatas or Mini Pumpkin Treat Boxes would also be a fun way to boo your neighbours!

 LOTS more Boo Your Neighbor Ideas and Printables here:

 Host a Halloween Movie Night

-And finally, if you still need one last idea.. why not host a Family Movie Night as per the let’s mingle blog!!
+And finally, if you still need one last idea.. why not host a Family Movie Night/ Halloween Sleepover as per the let’s mingle blog!!
 You can get the kids sewing cute cat cuddle cushions ahead of time and make some Halloween Pop Corn and candy treats trays.. afterall, Halloween is about over indulging on candy, right?